Skip to content

 Factors that influence the cost of home removals include:

-• Size of the property and volume of items to be moved
+• The size of the property and volume of items to be moved

-• Distance between your current home and the new location
+• The distance between your current home and the new location

-• Accessibility of properties and any need for special equipment
+• Accessibility of How accessible both properties are and whether there is any need for special equipment

-• Timing of the move, including day of the week and season
+• The timing of the move, including day of the week and season

 • Additional services like packing, storage, and cleaning